Skip to content

 Section titled “Why?
 Tailwind classes and string interpolation”

-Take a closer look at the opening html component being returned from the Document function:
+Take a closer look at the opening html component being returned from the Document function.

 export default function Document({